Lighting Indoor Houseplants

 Most plants should be located with the tips of the plants 6 to 12 inches from the light source.
 The intensity of light drops rapidly as the distance from the light bulbs or tubes increases.
 Table 1 shows this reduction of light intensity with distance below and to the side of tubes.
-Fluorescent tubes also do not produce as much light at the ends as they do in the center.
-Therefore, the brightest spot under a fluorescent fixture is directly beneath the center of the tubes.
+Fluorescent tubes do not produce as much light at the ends as they do in the center, so the brightest spot under a fluorescent fixture is directly beneath the center of the tubes.

 The light fixture's position should be adjustable so you can keep the distance between the light and the plant fairly constant.
 Fluorescent shop or workroom fixtures often are hung on chains with S-hooks for easy adjustment.
 These fixtures are easily raised or lowered from link to link.
 If the fixture is not movable, you may make some adjustment by raising plants on stands, shelves or boxes.

 In most cases, plants receiving no outdoor light should be lit from 16 to 18 hours each day.
 If some additional light is received, 12 to 14 hours each day may be adequate.
 Lights should be used at the same time that plants receive window light.
 Using lights at the beginning or end of the day will not usually be as effective as using lights during daylight unless natural daylight is quite bright.